 The color I originally painted the floors was red (see pic below), but the next one was white with cream in the bedrooms.
 The first paint job was so poorly done by me, I had to redo it eventually.

 Years ago when I decided to paint the floors in my small summer house, most people were shocked (including my parents).
 Bare wood floors were so chic and such a staple of 90's style, that painting them over and covering them up seemed sacrilegious.
 I didn't think so anymore.
-You can see how they turned out below the jump.
+See how they turned out...

 The inspiration came from visiting my friend Charles' house in Massachusetts that had been part of a Shaker community.
 All the floors had been painted and repainted for years in the richest colors.
 The house was warm and bright without the aid of carpets or rugs, and the idea seemed perfect for any summer house, where all you want to do is walk barefoot for days at a time.